Our Review Process

 Consuming whole citrus fruits improve insulin sensitivity, protects against the risk of diabetes and reduces HbA1C.

 - Avocados – Consuming avocados are a delicious way to regulate the sugar levels in the body.
 They are packed with vitamins, minerals, healthy fats and fibre and so improve blood sugar levels.
 It also protects against the development of metabolic syndrome that can lead to numerous conditions like high glucose levels, high blood pressure and risk of chronic diseases.
+Also read about can diabetes be cured.

 How much food should a diabetic eat?